Monday, April 30, 2007

 1 red onion

-6 sweet pickles (size of pickles depends on how much you love sweet pickles)
+6 sweet pickles (size depends on how much you love sweet pickles)

-2 small green peppers or 1 small green pepper and 1 small red pepper
+2 small green peppers, or 1 small green and 1 small red

 1 large shallot